 Also, the carrying amounts of cash and cash equivalents, restricted cash and short-term investments represent the maximum amount of loss due to credit risk.
-We had cash and cash equivalents of \$1.4 billion, \$1.4 billion and \$618.0 million, restricted cash of \$6.4 million, \$8.1 million and \$2.8 million and short-term investments of \$2.5 billion, \$3.3 billion and \$364.7 million as of September 30, 2021, December 31, 2020 and 2019, respectively, most of which are deposited in financial institutions outside of China.
+We had cash and cash equivalents of \$4.3 billion, \$4.4 billion and \$1.4 billion, restricted cash of \$7.3 million, \$7.2 million and \$8.1 million and short-term investments of \$1.9 billion, \$2.2 billion and \$3.3 billion as of March 31, 2022, December 31, 2021 and 2020, respectively, most of which are deposited in financial institutions outside of China.
+As required by the PRC securities laws, the net proceeds from the STAR Offering must be used in strict compliance with the planned uses as disclosed in the PRC prospectus for the STAR Offering as well as our proceeds management policy for the STAR Offering approved by our board of directors.
 Although our cash and cash equivalents in China are deposited with various major reputable financial institutions, the deposits placed with these financial institutions are not protected by statutory or commercial insurance.
 In the event of bankruptcy of one of these financial institutions, we may be unlikely to claim our deposits back in full.

-As of September 30, 2021 and December 31, 2020, our short-term investments consisted of U.S. Treasury securities.
+As of March 31, 2022 and December 31, 2021, our short-term investments consisted of U.S. Treasury securities.
 Although we believe that the U.S. Treasury securities are of high credit quality and continually monitor the credit worthiness of these institutions, concerns about, or a default by, one institution in the U.S. market, could lead to significant liquidity problems, losses or defaults by other institutions, which in turn could adversely affect us.